Laurie HansonPartner & Attorney

 Laurie regularly serves as faculty and makes presentations on elder law topics at continuing legal education courses for attorneys nationally and in Minnesota through the Minnesota State Bar Association.
 In addition, she gives presentations to nursing home family councils, church groups, community groups, and at law schools in the Twin Cities.Professional Background

 Laurie is a member of the National Academy of Elder Law Attorneys, the Minnesota State Bar Association, and the Hennepin County Bar Association.
-She is a past Chair of the Elder Law Section of the Minnesota State Bar Association, and secretary of the Board of Trustees of the Upper Midwest chapter of the National Multiple Sclerosis Society.
-She is a member of the Special Needs Alliance, a national invitation-only non-profit organization committed to helping individuals with disabilities, their families, and the professionals who represent them and a member of the National Academy of Elder Law Attorneys.Personal
+She is a past Chair of the Elder Law Section of the Minnesota State Bar Association (MSBA), and an emerita member of the Board of Trustees of the Upper Midwest chapter of the National Multiple Sclerosis Society.
+She is a member and past board member of the Special Needs Alliance, a national invitation-only non-profit organization committed to helping individuals with disabilities, their families, and the professionals who represent them.Professional Awards

-Laurie and her spouse Kim Dayton split their time between their home at the end of the Gunflint Trail in northern Minnesota and an apartment in Uptown – enjoying truly the best of urban life and the serenity and peacefulness of the Boundary Waters.
-She is learning to play the harmonica and enjoys all types of music.
+Laurie and her spouse Kim Dayton split their time between their home at the end of the Gunflint Trail in northern Minnesota and an apartment in Uptown Minneapolis – enjoying truly the best of urban life and the serenity and peacefulness of the Boundary Waters Canoe Area Wilderness.
+She loves to knit, is learning to play the harmonica, and enjoys all types of music.